Represented By

 The Gymnast

-2026New dramatic role that adds to his contemporary career range.
+2026New dramatic role that adds to his contemporary career range and has generated pre-release buzz.

 Ethan — Biography